Today close to 800 million people lack access to safe

 EKOCENTER is a modular community market that is run by a local woman entrepreneur and also provides safe water, solar power and Internet access.

-The pilots will be conducted in collaboration with our partner SOLARKIOSKTM (www.solarkiosk.eu), a private company based in Berlin, Germany.
-SOLARKIOSK combines an award-winning design and innovative technology with an inclusive and proven business model to foster local entrepreneurship serving the Base-of-the-Pyramid, enabling economic and social development in rural off-the-grid communities.
+The pilots will be conducted in collaboration with our partner SOLARKIOSK (www.solarkiosk.eu), a private company based in Berlin, Germany.
+SOLARKIOSK combines an award-winning design and innovative technology with an inclusive business model to enable economic and social development in off-the-grid communities.
 Since 2012 SOLARKIOSK has piloted kiosks in remote areas in Ethiopia, Kenya and Botswana.
 The kiosks are designed by Graft Architects (www.graftlab.com), also from Germany.
-Download the infographic (PDF)

 Community participation and support are essential to the success of EKOCENTER, which is why we envision EKOCENTER being operated by local female entrepreneurs, complementing our 5by20 initiative, with assistance from technology, development, and financial partners.